 Car-sharing allows users to rent a vehicle from a fleet of cars on an hourly basis.
 Reserving a car is simple, with members being able to book a vehicle through an online platform or by phone, selecting the nearest available car and driving away.

 The car-sharing vehicles are conveniently located in two areas on campus:

 Communauto – Lot P4

 In case the on-campus car-sharing inventory doesn’t meet your needs, there are additional pods of vehicles available nearby.

 Use video conferences rather than business trips whenever possible

-Combine errands to reduce your need to travel
+Combine errands to reduce the need for unnecessary travel

-- Before driving to run an errand, ask if it is within walking or biking distance
+- Before driving to run an errand, ask yourself if it’s possible to walk or bike instead.

-- Try to carpool with friends to run your errands together and catch up
+- Try to carpool with friends or family members to run errands together.

-- If you drive to and from campus, use one of the drives to run some errands and eliminate an extra trip
+- If you drive to and from campus, use one of your trips to run errands and avoid making an additional trip later.